We may earn money or products from the companies or links mentioned in this post.

 How Does Disneyland’s Halloween Party Work?

-Mickey’s Halloween Party at Disneyland is a separate ticketed event.
+Oogie Boogie Bash at Disneyland’s California Adventure is a separate ticketed event.
 This means you need to buy a special party ticket for the party.
-That ticket gets you into both parks (Disneyland and Disney California Adventure) three hours before the party starts.
+That ticket gets you into only Disney California Adventure three to four hours before the party starts.
 When the party starts (at California Adventure Park), that park will close to non-party guests and then the party begins.

 Guests under the age of three do not need a Halloween party ticket when entering with a ticket holding adult.